Bluetooth is a wireless connectivity option that many of us are now familiar with.

 Sonicare and Kolibree have developed their apps to also be suitable for children.
 Both have games/stories that help educate and encourage kids to brush better, just like the app does for adults, but with a greater level of interactivity.

-Sonicare and Oral-B have an entirely separate app for kids, whilst Kolibree have built this into their regular app.
+Sonicare and Oral-B have an entirely separate app for kids, whilst Kolibree has built this into their regular app.

 It is worth consulting a review of the specific toothbrush you are using or interested in to see what the app does and how it works.